hseeberger/akka-http-json/README.md

 resolvers += "hseeberger at bintray" at "http://dl.bintray.com/hseeberger/maven"

 libraryDependencies ++= List(
-  "de.heikoseeberger" %% "akka-http-json-play" % "0.7.0", // or akka-http-json-spray
+  "de.heikoseeberger" %% "akka-http-play-json" % "0.8.0", // or akka-http-json4s
   ...
 )
 ```

 ## Usage

-Mix `PlayJsonMarshalling` or `SprayJsonMarshalling` into your Akka HTTP code which is supposed to (un)marshal from/to JSON.
-Don't forget to provide the necessary format type class instances for Play JSON or spray-json.
+Mix `PlayJsonSupport` or `Json4sSupport` into your Akka HTTP code which is supposed to (un)marshal from/to JSON.
+Don't forget to provide the necessary format type class instances.

-A complete demo using akka-http-json is [Reactive Flows](https://github.com/hseeberger/reactive-flows).
-Have fun, and please report any issues, suggestions, complaints.

 ## Contribution policy ##